 A greedy version of the algorithm mentioned above Arthur and Vassilvitskii (2007).

-dataset is a smaller simulated amplicon dataset from the same source mentioned above, it is for demonstrating the use of plot_cluster
+The sim_small.fastq dataset is a smaller simulated amplicon dataset from the same source mentioned above, it is for demonstrating the use of plot_cluster.

 Input